lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 **Definition:** The most significant costs involved in operating the business model.

 **Key distinction:**
-- **Fixed costs**: Do not vary with volume — salaries, office space, software subscriptions.
+- **Fixed costs**: Do not vary with volume, such as salaries, office space, software subscriptions.
-- **Variable costs**: Scale with activity — API costs per query, cloud compute per user, transaction fees.
+- **Variable costs**: Scale with activity, such as API costs per query, cloud compute per user, transaction fees.
 - **AI-specific cost drivers**: LLM API costs (can be significant at scale), data storage, model training compute, and human-in-the-loop review processes.